HR Employment Relations (Master's)

 - Analyze the typical phases of an employee experience

-- Evaluate the compensation considerations for employees
+- Evaluate the compensation considerations and total benefits for employees

 - Identify, locate, and interpret laws and regulations relevant to the organization